 See that lampshade there?
-Its actually a colander that I upcylced.
+It’s actually a colander that I upcycled.
 I hope to have a tutorial for that soon!

-I painted the IKEA RIBBA ledges just to add more bursts of colour in the room.
-I attached little hooks to the underside of the shelves for the tea cups.
+I painted the IKEA RIBBA ledges just to add more bursts of colour to the room.
+I attached little hooks to the underside of the shelves for the teacups.

 I also covered my washing machine with contact paper (vinyl plastic) to give it a new look.
-To see my tutorial for this, please see washing machine makover
+To see my tutorial for this, please see the washing machine makeover post.

 There was an area to the corner of the kitchen under the stairs that I used as a sort of pantry and also put my fridge there.
 We built in the small mini shelves and painted them yellow.

 The kitchen really looks so different from what it looked like before.
 Here’s a before pic, but please don’t judge me.
-I’l admit it prob wasn’t the best day to take a picture!
+I’ll admit it prob wasn’t the best day to take a picture!